 The answer is no. While policies typically share core benefits, they are not all the same.
 Most insurance agents and financial advisors know very little about designing a policy because the industry and the product features evolve rapidly.
-Often, they will design a plan which costs much more than what you really need to spend, because they're not as familiar with how plans are being used at the time of claim.
+Often, they will develop a plan which costs much more than what you really need to spend, because they're not as familiar with how policies are being used at the time of claim.

-First, insurance premiums are regulated so no one individual insurance agent can "give you a deal”.
+First, insurance premiums are regulated, so no one individual insurance agent can "give you a deal."
 You can have three agents quote the same company and, if they are quoting the same benefit, the premium will be the same.
 Any premium differences will be due to underwriting class (preferred, select, standard, substandard), gender, spousal or partner discounts, the amount of benefit, and "riders" that are added to the policy.

-With nearly 20 years of experience and thousands of clients nationwide, a true LTC Insurance Specialist like Matt McCann will ask you many questions about your health and future or current retirement plans.
-This is to help you determine the amount of benefit you would need to meet your concerns and budget goals.
+With nearly 20 years of experience and thousands of clients nationwide, an authentic LTC Insurance Specialist like Matt McCann will ask you many questions about your health, family history, and future or current retirement plans.
+This information will help determine the amount of benefit you would need to meet your concerns and budget goals.
 Then, Matt will shop for the best coverage at the best value.

-Unlike other forms of insurance where you may benefit from changing insurers from one year to another, generally you buy long-term care insurance only once.
+Unlike other forms of insurance where you may benefit from changing insurers from one year to another, generally, you buy long-term care insurance only once.
 This is because premiums are based on the AGE and HEALTH you are at the time of your application—so it rarely pays to switch companies.
-That's why it's important to ask your insurance professional if they can compare coverage from different insurers from the start.
+That's why it's essential to ask your insurance professional if they can compare coverage from different insurers from the start.

-Short-Term plans have smaller benefits but generally have less conservative underwriting requirements.
+Limited duration or short-term plans have smaller benefits but generally have less conservative underwriting requirements.
 They will also consider new applicants at older ages.